HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

   laws or regulations in a jurisdiction applicable to the DCP or the (meta)data it stores

-This is not an exhaustive list, and more reason maybe discovered later.
+This is not an exhaustive list, and more reasons may be discovered later.

 Whether any of the reasons require a physical or logical deletion is at the discretion of the administrator performing the deletion.
 That discretion is